thingsboard/thingsboard.github.io/docs/pe/edge/config/subscribe-to-attribute.md

 ---
 layout: docwithnav-pe-edge
-title: Bidirectional Attribute Subscription and Update with Post-Processing
+title: Bidirectional Attribute Subscription And Update with Post-Processing
-description: Bidirectional Attribute Subscription and Update with Post-Processing
+description: Bidirectional Attribute Subscription And Update with Post-Processing

 routeMessagesToCloud:
     0: